OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `{` *statement* * `}`

 > A codeblock is a sequence of zero or more statements, enclosed in curly braces.
-Codeblocks for the bodies of functions, `if` statements, and loops.
+Codeblocks form the bodies of functions, `if` statements, and loops.
 Local variables may be declared and used within a codeblock.
 A local variable that is declared within a codeblock can be used only within that same codeblock (or other codeblocks nested inside of it).

 ## Statements